 3) You can try charcoal tablets ( found at most natural health food stores)

 4) Exercise ( Simply put, moving moves gas.
 If people moved more, they’d prevent bloating more.
 I highly recommend walks after larger meals. )

 5) Try sipping hot lemon water ( hot water molecules move faster than cold ones!)

 6) Lay on your left side, which adds optimal pressure to remove trapped gas and prevent bloating

 9) Quit swallowing air: Okay, that’s impossible and bound to happen, but don’t swallow more air than you have to.
 If you chew a lot of gum, try to cut back, as that’s a big air-swallowing culprit.
+I used to chew A LOT of gum and it made me blow up.
 And if it’s sugar-free gum, you’re not only swallowing air you don’t need, but will face the wrath of artificial sweeteners, too.
-Both cause bloat.
+BOTH cause bloat.